Forest Song | A Gift From The Trees

 The ability of Nature to inspire awe and wonder are one of the big factors that contribute to its healing effects on our mind.
 After a mindfulness in nature session, brain scans showed a sizeable reduction of blood flow to the subgenual prefrontal cortex region.
 It is a region linked to sadness, withdrawal and general grumpiness.

-Mindfulness Activity: Gardens of Kindness
+Mindfulness Activity: Growing Kindness

 Community service as an outdoor mindfulness activity is an essential way of channelizing group energies for creating positive transformations.
 One such exercise involves creating or working in community gardens.